dmerejkowsky/blog/content/post/2017-03-25-cmake-visual-studio-and-the-command-line.md

 ```

 (The `--` argument is here to separate arguments parsed by `cmake` binary from
 the one sent to the underlying build command.
-It's pretty standard)
+It's a common practice for command-line tools)

 ## Performance issues